the-emoji-guy/twemoji-colr-for-Win10/README.md

 <br>

-### Run the code
+## Create your font

-Once everything is ready, open a command prompt, navigate to the location of the Twemoji working directory, and start building your custom color-emoji font by typing:
+Once everything is ready, open a command prompt, navigate to the working directory, and start building your custom color-emoji font by typing:

     make